JunHyeong1/LI-FC-DFT/README.md

 # Linear Interpolation Fractional Charge Density Functional Theory (LI-FC-DFT)
 This is a program that supports single-point energy, geometry optimization, and vibrational frequency calculations of systems with fractional number of electrons by imposing the Perdew-Parr-Levy-Balduz condition.

 The program is written on geomeTRIC code.
-Currently, it supports PySCF and Jaguar.
+Currently, it supports PySCF (freeware) and Jaguar (commercially available).

+Sample calculations and useful scripts will be uploaded very soon.

 I will try my best to update README...
 If this page is not helpful to you, please leave a message on 'Issues' tab or send an email to me.